The Daily Walk with Love

 Working for the C.I.A.??

-I want to be VERY clear that I have no direct ties to C.I.A., NSA or any intelligence agency whatsoever.
-My DAD on the other hand worked for several intelligence services including CIA, mainly as head and chief editor of a couple of translating sections.
+I want to be VERY clear that I have no direct ties to C.I.A., NSA or any intelligence agency whatsoever (actually I am a member of Anonymous).
+My DAD on the other hand was a WWII Marine officer who worked for several intelligence services including CIA, mainly as head and chief editor of a couple of translating sections.
 He left the Agency in 1961 to pursue his real love, teaching (Russian) language and literature.
 Dad passed on May 3, 2012, and I miss him terribly. [(Guys, a little black funds action, PLEASE!!)]
-Right now I am probably slightly more connected to Anonymous (main Google Plus Anonymous Community) and the U2 people on Facebook (my own Facebook page) than to any intelligence service.
-This spooky side to my existence has it so now I favor “Roland the Headless Thompson Gunner” as my favorite Zevon: [(Where are the hot C.I.A. women when you need one??)].
+Right now I am probably slightly more connected to Anonymous, the Unitarian-Universalist Service Committee, and in the past, the U2 people on Facebook than to any intelligence service.
+This spooky side to my existence has it so now I favor “Roland the Headless Thompson Gunner” as my favorite Zevon: [(Where are the hot C.I.A. or N.S.A. or, for that matter K.G.B. or ANY intelligence-type women when you need one??)].
 Featured photo of Warren Zevon on the David Letterman Show courtesy of wn.com.
-Anyway email Paul Evans at email@example.com.
-Happy Monday everybody!!
+Anyway email Paul Evans at email@example.com for friends or maybe even a relationship.
+I’m pretty lonely now and currently not talking with anyone, ladies, come and rescue me!
+Hope everyone is having a good weekend!!

-TAKING BACK AMERICA: See another intelligence related article, Hillary Clinton, Huma Abedin and Saudi Arabia: “Weiner surely is perverted and Huma Abedin and Clinton by association.
+TAKING BACK AMERICA: See another intelligence related article, Hillary Clinton, Huma Abedin and Saudi Arabia: Abedin’s husband, Anthony “Weiner surely is perverted and Huma Abedin and Clinton by association.
 The significant thing is Hillary’s ties through Huma Abedin with (the Saudi’s and) mid-east terrorism.”
+It was a clear conflict of interest: Huma Abedin lived 16 of her first 17 years in Saudi Arabia, and is tied into the Saudi royal family.

 Zevon’s compositions include “Werewolves of London”, “Lawyers, Guns and Money”, “Roland the Headless Thompson Gunner” and “Johnny Strikes Up the Band”, all of which are featured on his third album, Excitable Boy (1978).
 Zevon also wrote major hits that were recorded by other artists, including “Poor Poor Pitiful Me”, “Accidentally Like a Martyr”, “Mohammed’s Radio”, “Carmelita”, and “Hasten Down the Wind”.